-A Secchi disc depth reading will be recorded at the beginning and end of each gillnetting shift to monitor river conditions that could affect netting catch rates.
-The Secchi disc readings will be taken at the same location, midriver near the center of the gillnetting area.
+A Secchi disc depth reading will be recorded at the beginning and end of each netting shift to monitor river conditions that could affect netting catch rates.
+All Secchi disc readings will be taken at the same location, midriver near the center of the netting area.
 The netting crews will also record the direction of river flow for each midriver and nearshore set.
 Once the net is deployed, the crew will record the direction the net drifts in relation to the shoreline.
 Each set will be recorded as either a downstream, slack, or upstream set.

-Each creel technician will take a Secchi disk and water temperature (°F) reading in the main river channel adjacent to River Quest Resort (RM 15.3) during his or her first boat count to monitor river conditions that could affect sport angler catch rates.
+Each creel technician will take a Secchi disk and water temperature (°F) reading in the main river channel adjacent to Ceichanski State Park (RM 15.3) during his or her first boat count of the day to monitor river conditions that could affect sport angler catch rates.